openedx/open-edx-proposals/oeps/oep-0014-proc-archive-repos.rst

 Archive Steps
 -------------

+These steps should be followed for all repos within the edX organization(forks included).
+After some experiments with keeping archived repos in the ``edx`` organization, we've learned that having abandoned code show up in searches hinders work to understand the current state of the system and the risk around new work, particularly deprecations and API changes.
+Thus we decided to move all archived repositories to a separate org.

 1. Update the README.rst file in the repository to state that it is archived, using the `README Archive Statement`_ below.